rust-lang/rfcs/text/0000-io-safety.md

 effectively provided by such languages.

 There are several crates on crates.io providing owning and borrowing file descriptor wrappers.
-The [io-experiment README.md's Prior Art section] describes these and details how io-experiment's similarities and differences with these existing crates in detail.
-At a high level, these existing crates share the same basic concepts that io-experiment uses.
+The [io-lifetimes README.md's Prior Art section] describes these and details how io-lifetimes' similarities and differences with these existing crates in detail.
+At a high level, these existing crates share the same basic concepts that io-lifetimes uses.
 All are built around Rust's lifetime and ownership concepts, and confirm that these concepts are a good fit for this problem.

-[io-experiment README.md's Prior Art section]: https://github.com/sunfishcode/io-experiment#prior-art
+[io-lifetimes README.md's Prior Art section]: https://github.com/sunfishcode/io-lifetimes#prior-art
 [C#]: https://docs.microsoft.com/en-us/dotnet/api/system.io.file?view=net-5.0
 [Java]: https://docs.oracle.com/javase/7/docs/api/java/io/File.html?is-external=true